alconley/Eventbuilder/README.md

 ### Configuration saving

 The File menu has options for saving and loading configurations.
 Configurations are stored as YAML files (using the serde and serde_yaml crates), which are human readable and editable.

+---

+## Conversion to ROOT Tree

+The script `parquet2root.py` provides a lightweight way to convert one or more Parquet files into a single ROOT file containing a TTree.
+It does so **without loading the full dataset into memory**, making it ideal for large-scale data from event building.

+#### 📦 Requirements

+To use this script, install the following Python packages:

+    pip install pyarrow uproot tqdm numpy

+#### ▶️ Usage & Example

+    python3 parquet2root.py <input_glob> <output.root> <tree_name> [batch_size]

+Example:

+    python3 parquet2root.py "built/run_1.parquet" output.root Tree

+---

+#### 📝 Notes

+- The script uses **streaming conversion**, so memory usage remains low even for large datasets.
+- Progress is tracked using `tqdm`, with updates per batch.
+- The script processes files in **sorted order**—ensure filenames are lexically sortable if order matters.
+- The script prints the final ROOT file size after conversion completes.

+---

+#### 🐍 Script Location

+    etc/parquet2root.py